HeapHopper/co-hacker-server/README.md

 ### Graph

 We finished the last step with a `langchain.Runnable` instance.
-Using `invoke()` we can send a structured query to the LLM and use the results.
-But we lack one thing which is very important in production: Tracing.
+Using `invoke()`, we can send a structured query to the LLM and use the results.
+However, one important thing is missing for production: tracing.

 The "Graph" step has two tasks:

-#### Traceable nodes
+#### Traceable Nodes

-Each runnable should have its own "node" - a function that wraps the `invoke()` method with given request and response data.
-This node is being traced using `traceable` decorator by `langsmith` module:
+Each runnable should have its own "node"—a function that wraps the `invoke()` method with the given request and response data.
+This node is traced using the `traceable` decorator from the `langsmith` module:

 ```python
 # LangGraph-compatible state